drdreo/blog/src/content/ng-http-resource.md

 ```

 ## Parsing The Response
 When the API response structure differs from your client-side model, we have to re-map it.
-We can achieve this with the simple `parse` option.
+We can achieve this with the `parse` option.

 > Transform the result of the HTTP request before it's delivered to the resource.
 > > `parse` receives the value from the HTTP layer as its raw type (e.g. as `unknown` for JSON data).
 It can be used to validate or transform the type of the resource, and return a more specific type.
 This is also useful for validating backend responses using a runtime schema validation library such as Zod.

-We can pass a parse function to the resource options, and its return value will be used as the resource value.
+We can pass a parsing function to the resource options, and its return value will be used as the resource value.
 This will look something like the following:
 ```ts
 clientResource = httpResource<ClientData>(
     () => {